BrianLesko/fast-binary-image-classification/readme.md

 # Real Time Image Classifier: Thumbs up vs down

 This repository is used for training and testing a Convolutional Neural Network for identifying thumbs up and thumbs down hand gestures.
-Contains train.py, simple_test.py, and test.py.
+The project includes three main Python scripts: train.py, simple_test.py, and test.py.

 &nbsp;